-In some women, withdrawal bleeding may not occur during the tablet-free interval.
-If the COC has not been taken according to directions prior to the first missed withdrawal bleed, or if two consecutive withdrawal bleeds are missed, tablet-taking should be discontinued and a nonhormonal back-up method of birth control should be used until the possibility of pregnancy is excluded.
+In some women withdrawal bleeding may not occur during the "tablet-free" interval.
+If the COC has not been taken according to directions prior to the first missed withdrawal bleed, or if two consecutive withdrawal bleeds are missed, tablet-taking should be discontinued and a nonhormonal back-up method of contraception should be used until the possibility of pregnancy is excluded.